-Any repairs you make will last longer if the rim is clean.
+Any car rim scratch repair you make will last longer if the surface is clean.
 To make sure you get all the dirt worked out of the scratch, scrub the rim over with a mild cleaner and paint thinner.

 Wash with a Non-Abrasive Cleanser